kate-goodrich/combining_datasets/handoffs/tract_annual_long/README_tract_annual_long.md

 - Tract and county geometries are from the Cartographic Boundary GeoPackage.
 - Area-weighted means were calculated using `exactextractr` in R, applied to county and tract geometries.
 - Coverage: 2010–2024 for all dynamic datasets, except merra2 (2010 excluded due to metadata inconsistencies), and nlcd (2024 not yet available).
-- MODIS scale factors (e.g., reflectance ×0.0001, EVI ×0.0001) were applied prior to aggregation
+- MODIS scale factors (e.g., reflectance ×0.0001, EVI ×0.0001) were applied prior to aggregation.
 - TRI point source emissions were summed by tract; additional per-area and +4 km buffer summaries included.
 - PRISM normals represent 1991–2020 climatological averages (static).
+- Geographic coverage spans the 48 contiguous U.S. states.
+Alaska and Hawaii are excluded from gridMET, NLCD, PRISM, and MODIS here.

 ## Covariate Descriptions